What is the Weather Like in Vanuatu in July?

 Efate is where we always recommend starting your adventure.
 Port Vila LINK#D017 has this wonderful mix of bustling markets, fascinating cultural sites and gorgeous waterfront views that we never tire of.

-If you're after some beach time (and who isn't?), you'll love Eton Beach and Mele Beach.
+If you're after some beach time (and who isn't?), you'll love Cavalry Beach and the beaches of Pele Island.
 We're big fans of both for swimming and snorkelling, especially during July's calm, dry conditions.

-Espiritu Santo is where things get really exciting for adventure lovers.
+Santo LINK#D053 is where things get really exciting for adventure lovers.
 We can't get enough of Champagne Beach, the name says it all really!
-The crystal-clear waters here are perfect for snorkelling and diving.
+The crystal-clear waters here are perfect for snorkelling and diving the famous SS President Coolidge and Million Dollar Point.

-Tanna is an absolute must for thrill-seekers.
-Mount Yasur is one of the world's most accessible active volcanoes, and we have a real soft spot for the dramatic night-time views.
+Tanna LINK#D071 is an absolute must for thrill-seekers.
+Mt Yasur is one of the world's most accessible active volcanoes, and nothing beats those dramatic night-time views.
 July's stable weather means safer trekking conditions and those crystal-clear night skies are perfect for stargazing.

 July Packing List for Vanuatu